Codecademy/docs/content/sql/concepts/math-functions/terms/abs/abs.md

   - 'paths/analyze-data-with-sql'
 ---

 The `ABS()` function in SQL returns the absolute value of a given number.
-That means, It effectively converts negative numbers to positive numbers, and leaves positive numbers unchanged.
+That means, it effectively converts negative numbers to positive numbers, and leaves positive numbers unchanged.

 ## Syntax